Flag of The Flag of Tunisia

 The Flag of Tunisia

 The national flag of Tunisia is a red field with a white circle in the middle.
-Inside the circle, there is a red crescent encircling a red five-pointed star.
-The flag combines elements of Islam, represented by the crescent and star, with traditional colors of the Tunisian people.
+Inside the circle sits a red crescent around a red five-pointed star.
+The crescent and star are Islamic symbols, set in the red and white long used by Tunisia.

 Share this flag